 There are spoilers below…

-Ok, so by the time he had that kid, anyone who saw the original few movies was beginning to get a little bored (to put it nicely) and by the time Cult of Chucky came out, Chucky was nose-diving into box-office bomb-oblivion.
+Ok, so by the time he had that kid, anyone who saw the original few movies was beginning to get a little bored (to put it nicely) and by the time Cult of Chucky came out, it was nose-diving into box-office-bomb-oblivion.

-The other night I went to see a contemporary take on my favourite killer toy and I don’t know what I expected (I’d purposely not even read a synopsis on the new film), but I did not expect what I got.
+I went to see the contemporary take on my favourite killer toy, and I don’t know what I expected (I’d purposely not even read a synopsis on the new film), but I did not expect what I got.

-Well, other than being really really picky, I think for a reboot – Child’s Play 2019 is bang on the money.
+I was sold.
+Impressed.
+I loved it.
+I thought for a reboot, Child’s Play 2019 is bang on the money.

-Ok, so instead of a possessed doll, Child’s Play 2019 is something more like a killer toy version of Alexa.
-Buddi is an artificially intelligent Doll.
-Designed for the modern family, he syncs with all your Kaslan Products.
-He keeps an eye on your kids, remembers their favourite shows and he is the best friend every kid deserves to have (that’s the sale angle anyways).
+Instead of a possessed doll, the killer doll in this movie is something like a toy version of Amazon Alexa.
+Buddi (the new Chucky) is an artificially intelligent Doll.
+Designed for the modern family, he syncs with all their Kaslan Products.
+He keeps an eye on the kids, remembers their favourite shows and he is the best friend every kid deserves to have (that’s the sale angle anyways).

 After seeing the Buddi doll may be faulty, a shopper returns it to the store – where a single mum, to a kid called Andy, works.
 She takes Buddi home and the rest reboot begins… as I said before, there are spoilers here.

-The best thing about a reboot is that it’s a new start to an already existing fictional universe.
-It gives other creative minds the opportunity to put their new stamp on an old idea.
+The best thing about a reboot is it’s a new start to an already existing fictional universe.
+It gives other creative minds the opportunity to put their new stamp, on an old idea.

 One of my favourite things about this reboot is that it’s taken something implausible (voodoo and possession) and made it plausible (computers, internet, the cloud, artificial intelligence).
 The “fear of technology” isn’t a new concept when it comes to horror films, but it does help to draw you in when you can conceive the idea as a true possibility.

-I thought Lars did a smashing job of sharing out the credit while also making the new Child’s Play New.
-Not only were there a bunch of nods to the original Child’s Play but also to a whole other movie catalogue from around the same time.
+I thought Lars did a smashing job of sharing out the credit while also making the new Child’s Play, new.
+There were even nods to the original Child’s Play and other popular films from around the same time.

 There’s a few little eggs for Child’s Play, the most obvious being the Doll, Andy, his (almost single) Mum and of course the whole thing gets started with a violent death on a stormy night.

 Mark Hamill is the voice of Chucky and played Luke Skywaker in the Star Wars films alongside the character Han Solo.
 When Andy begins the Buddi set-up he tries to call the doll, Han-Solo.
 Chucky just names himself completely ignoring the Han Solo suggestion.

 Texas Chainsaw Massacre 2 is a slasher movie from 1986.
 About this time, a whole host of slasher-gore films were beginning to pop up where comedy was a staple element.
 Seeing how everyone finds it hilarious to see Leatherface wearing a victims skin during a scene where Andy and his new mates are having a movie night, Chucky becomes kind of inspired by the violent scenes on-screen and decides to give it a go himself.